Home » Energy Boosting Breakfasts For Five Different Types of Eaters

 - Omelets with pre-chopped veggies and goat cheese will do the trick or you can transform leftover dinner for breakfast.

 Everything is a choice, including whether to have breakfast and how to work it into your lifestyle.
-But when you think about how much your body does for you—during the day and while your pretty little eyes are shut—makes me think it’s not a good choice to skip it.
+But when you think about how much your body does for you—during the day and while your eyes are shut—it makes me think it’s not a good choice to skip it.